Skip to content

 • Have an interesting or unique submission.

-- All lifts do not need to be done on the same day, but they should be done within one month of each other.
+• All lifts do not need to be done on the same day, but they should be done within the same week.

 Our rules are meant to be simple, so no need to record yourself weighing the barbell and each plate on a scale before your lifts.
 Just make sure the camera can see the total barbell load.